piglovesyou/node-hole/README.md

 ```

 ### `.pipe(processor: (any) => Promise<any>, opts?: {maxParallel?: number, highWaterMark?: number} | number): Hole`
-When processor returns a promise object, its **resolved value** will be passed to the next processor.
+When a processor returns a promise object, its **resolved value** will be passed to the next processor.

-Also, it accepts an option value.
+Also, it accepts an option.
 If it's an object, 2 properties are acceptable.
 If it's a number, it'll be passed as `maxParallel`.

 | Option property       | Default value | Meaning  |
 | ------------- | ------------- | ----- |